Basixx/FakeForge/README.md

 ## Configuration

-1) Copy environment template and fill values:
+1) Copy the environment template and fill values:

 - Duplicate `.env.example` to `.env` in the project root
 - Set the variables as needed.
 Key ones: